Dean's Academic Excellence Scholarship

 These full-tuition scholarships are limited to graduates of Texas A&M University and Abilene Christian University, and they are renewable for students who maintain a 2.0 cumulative GPA.

-Abilene Christian University graduates should contact Dr. Neal Cotes, Acting Pre-law Advisor, at email@example.com.
+Abilene Christian University graduates should contact Dr. Mel Hailey, Pre-law Advisor, at [email protected].

 2L and 3L Academic Scholarships

-Second- and third-year students who were not awarded scholarships as entering students have an opportunity to receive scholarship assistance for their second and third years of law school.
-Unlike most law schools, Baylor Law School awards academic merit scholarships to second- and third-year students who did not enter law school on a scholarship but who achieve outstanding academic success in law school.
+Second- and third-year students who were not awarded scholarships as entering students or who were awarded small scholarships as enterting students have an opportunity to receive scholarship assistance for their second and third years of law school.
 If a student has a cumulative GPA of a 3.60 or above after the first three quarters of law school, the student is eligible to be considered for this scholarship beginning with his or her 4th quarter of law school.
 The scholarship will be awarded after each quarter a student continues to earn a 3.60 GPA.